 Check the coverage in your area

 If you are experiencing coverage issues, the first step is to check the coverage in your area.
-Use our handy coverage checker to find out what service is available at your home.
-Three has a large network that is continually being improved.
-From time to time, we will need to take a mast offline to complete maintenance, to check if there is work happening in your area, keep an eye on our blog
+Use our handy coverage checker by clicking here to find out what service is available at your home.
+You can also check your download and upload speeds by going to Speedtest by Ookla.

 How to get the best connection

-Here are some tips on how to get the best connection from your ZTE MC801A (self-install)
+Here are some tips on how to get the best connection from your ZTE MC801A (self-install):

 For the tech-installed ZTE MC7010 users, the engineer will place your device in the optimal position.